-CMMS which means Computerised maintenance management system, is a software application designed to manage and schedule maintenance tasks, assets, team members and other resources related to maintenance.
-Assets are typically a piece of machinery or equipment or within the scope of facilities management assets could be a room, area or even a building.
+Computerised Maintenance Management System (CMMS) is a software application designed to manage maintenance work for companies.
+This includes work order scheduling, team members, assets and other related resources.
+Assets are a piece of machinery or equipment or within the scope of facilities management, could be a room, area or a building.

-To make the data captured more useful tasks are categorised into different types – such as preventative maintenance, breakdowns, inspections, health and safety etc. This allows reporting tools and alerts to show insights into the activity types and demands on the organisation.
-Using the data collected in a CMMS application can support or drive key decisions and strategies regarding maintenance and asset life.
+To make the data more informative, tasks are categorised into types such as; preventative maintenance, breakdowns, inspections, health and safety etc. This allows reporting tools and alerts to show insights into the activity types and demands on the organisation.
+Using the data collected in a CMMS application can support or drive key decisions and strategies for maintenance and asset life.

-One of the key benefits of a CMMS system is alerting its users to new tasks and assigning responsibility to a user.
-This ease of use combined with clarity in task ownership allows teams and managers to work more effectively and particularly manage the demands of multiple site organisations.
+One of the key benefits of a CMMS system is alerting its users to new tasks and assigning responsibility to users.
+This clear task ownership allows teams to work effectively.

-CMMS applications feature many more in-depth features such as tracking costs, response times, subcontractors, spare parts, condition monitoring, automatic alerts, email reminders, work procedures and check lists.
-The complexity and scale of the CMMS system should reflect the organisational needs and how advanced the maintenance strategy or requirements are.
+CMMS applications have many more in-depth features such as; tracking costs, response times, subcontractors, spare parts, condition monitoring, automatic alerts, email reminders, work procedures and check lists.
+The complexity of the CMMS system should reflect the organisational needs and how advanced the maintenance strategy or requirements are.